 The Great Oxygenation Event marks a time in our geologic history when free oxygen filled the atmosphere.
 The key to their existence was that they lived without oxygen.

 Over time, these cyanobacteria released oxygen as waste.
 The generated so much oxygen, that it kept building up in the oceans.
-Eventually, oxygen filled the atmosphere and started an oxygen crisis of their own.
+Eventually, oxygen entered the atmosphere and started an oxygen crisis of its own.

 And after oxygen filled the air, it created a habitable planet.
-Since early Earth, oxygen levels have changed significantly.
+Since the early formation of Earth, oxygen levels have changed significantly.
 For example, free oxygen levels peaked just before the era of dinosaurs.

-Oxygen plays a pivotal role for aerobic life such as humans.
+Oxygen plays a pivotal role in aerobic life such as humans.
 But oxygen isn’t the most abundant gas in Earth’s atmosphere composition.
 Based on the relative volumes of the gases in Earth’s atmosphere, nitrogen is actually more than 3 times more abundant than oxygen.

 We commonly refer to nitrogen (N2) as an inert gas.
 But it forms nitrogen sulfide with sulfur, nitrogen dioxide with oxygen, ammonia with hydrogen such as in the nitrogen cycle.